-The College has several societies, clubs and forums that add to its academic and cultural life.
-The various societies and clubs are integral to its unique vision of total education.
+The College has several societies, clubs and forums that are integral to the vision of "wholesome education" that underlies the uniqueness of St. Stephen's College.
 The self-motivated and ceaseless activities of over two dozen clubs, societies and forums constitute a very important part of College life and offer a variety of avenues for self-expression.
 There are several subject-societies which organize discipline related academic events.
 In addition, there are societies of general interest which provide students an opportunity for interdisciplinary and cultural activities.
 Junior members from all disciplines are encouraged to attend events organized under the auspices of various societies.